-When asked about this, the boy responds, with much annoyance, "Sebastian, I run two empires, deal with criminals and murderers on a daily basis, get kidnaped more often than one can count, and am engaged to be married.
-I am an Earl and a noble; not a child, and as such, how undignified would it be for me to hold my butler's hand?"
+When asked about this, the boy responds, with much annoyance, "Sebastian, I run two empires, deal with criminals and murderers on a daily basis, get kidnapped more often than one can count, and am engaged to be married.
+I am an Earl and a noble, not a child, and as such, how undignified would it be for me to hold my butler's hand?"

 Sebastian only smiles in response.
 The young master is very independent.

 5. Cats are stubborn.

 "Why not ask for my help, young master?" questions Sebastian.
 Ciel growls in response, angrily (and quite messily) slashing his stained blade through the air.

 "I can make my own food, Sebastian.
 I do not need you!" replies the boy, looking very angry with an adorable (ahem, angry) blush marring his pale cheeks.
 The butler sighs, wishing Lau had never suggested that Ciel was too co-dependent on him, and curses his master's stubbornness.

 "I do not need you!"
 Ciel says again, angry tears forming in his blue eyes (even staining his black eyepatch in a very ignoble manner), and Sebastian gently wraps his large, gloved hands around the child's hand and his knife.
 Together, they complete the peanut-butter and jelly sandwich.
 In the end, thinks Sebastian, his master can still say he made it all alone.